isayevlab/amide_reaction_data/README.md

 |____data.py  # an interface for loading the dataset
 ```

-If you have access to Reaxys, you can download the reaction information and yields and fill the `reactions_example.csv` file.
-Then you will be abale to use all the functions in `data.py`.
-If you don't have access to Reaxys, **You can still easily load our reaction descriptors without having access to Reaxys**.
+If you have access to Reaxys, you can easily get full information as in our paper. **The reaction IDs and links are available in the [`reactions_example.csv` file](https://drive.google.com/file/d/1ka5l256TAc4p-FhPh1ZMnNva8VsrCJeY/view?usp=drive_link)**.
+After filling the columns of the reaction CSV file, you will be abale to use all the functions in `data.py`.
+If you don't have access to Reaxys, **You can still easily load our reaction descriptors**.
-Here are the information you need to get via Reaxys database:
+Here are the information you can get via Reaxys database:
 ```
     # columns of reactions_example.csv:
     ID_2: our unique ID for each reaction